music-ed-29/PHP-Wordfeud-API/README.md

     }

     // Request game with a random opponent
+    /*
+    * Don't activate these lines if you don't want to play random games
+    * They will do real requests
+    */
     $request = $WF->inviteRandomOpponent(Wordfeud::RuleSetDutch, Wordfeud::BoardRandom);
     echo "Request sent!<br /><pre>";
     var_dump($request);
     echo "</pre>";
+    */

     // Log out (not really necessary)
     $WF->logOut();